couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 > [!NOTE]
 > 1. The value of `identifier` key in this config file will also be used in step 2.3
 > 2. Replace `yourAccessKey` and `yourSecretKey` with API Key's values, which have been created in step 1.4
-> 3. Replace `default-project` value, **only if you set this to another value during the creation of Free Tier Capella cluster**
+> 3. Replace `default-project` value, **only if you set this to another value during the creation of your Free Tier Capella cluster**

 ### Step 2.2: Start Couchbase Shell